japila-books/spark-sql-internals/docs/spark-sql-Dataset.md

  |  ParallelCollectionRDD[9] at toRdd at <console>:26 []
 ----

-`rdd` then requests `SessionState` to link:spark-sql-SessionState.adoc#executePlan[execute the logical plan] to get the corresponding link:spark-sql-QueryExecution.adoc#toRdd[RDD of binary rows].
+`rdd` then requests `SessionState` to link:SessionState.md#executePlan[execute the logical plan] to get the corresponding link:spark-sql-QueryExecution.adoc#toRdd[RDD of binary rows].

 NOTE: `rdd` uses <<sparkSession, SparkSession>> to link:SparkSession.md#sessionState[access `SessionState`].